dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 [brPROPHET May Better Detect ctDNA and Identify MRD in Colorectal Cancer](https://www.targetedonc.com/view/brprophet-may-better-detect-ctdna-and-identify-mrd-in-colorectal-cancer)

-### 1. NGS
+### 1. Genomics

-Advances in sequencing technologies and bioinformatic have enabled
+The advent of efficiency improvements in sequencing technologies and the development of new bioinformatic methods have enabled less costly assessments of greater genome regions.

 #### Signatera assay: GALAXY trial and BESPOKE trial

 The Signatera assay (Natera) has become a prominent advocate of the tumor-informed approach.
 In brief, initial tumor variants are sought after in both primary tumor tissue and matched normal tissue using a whole exome sequencing approach, which is a step beyond the targeted sequencing used by previous studies.
 A set of 16 or more mutations is worked out and subsequently considered for the creation of a bespoke test based on ultradeep multiplex PCR, which is then used to detect ctDNA and monitorize MRD [@SignateraOverview].